-What Exactly is Masterbatch?
+What is Masterbatch

 The Plastics Industry Association (SPI) defines Masterbatch—often called “color concentrate” or “additive concentrate”—as a pre-mixed, homogeneous blend.
 It combines pigments, additives, or fillers with a carrier resin.
 Manufacturers design it to mix with virgin or recycled plastic resin during production.
 This blend adds specific properties—like color, UV resistance, or flame retardancy—without hurting the base resin’s performance.